X-Ryl669/BwareArea/README.md

 <a href="https://f-droid.org/packages/fr.byped.bwarearea"><img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="100"></a>

 It imports iGO's comma separated value file format (it's a CSV with `Lon,Lat,Type,Speed,Dirtype,DirectionDegree` columns), like `speedcam.txt`.
+It can now import GPX files (version 1.1) with POI set as waypoint.
+The POI speed is extracted from the waypoint's name (any number in there will be set to the speed).

 Then it displays a widget on top of the screen that's showing the closest POI, its speed and type.
 It's also filtering POI that are further than a set distance, and can alert when your own speed is over the limit.